keepthatworktoyourself/otter/README.md

 - Embed another block into this block.
 Otter can compose blocks together recursively, allowing for complex content types, and aiding re-use of block definitions.
 - Options:
-    - `description` : if supplied, used to title the wrapped subblock in the editor
+    - `description: <string>` : if supplied, used to title the wrapped subblock in the editor
     - `subblock_type: MyTextBlock` : a block object (previously created with `Otter.Blockset()`) defining which subblock to embed.

 ```js